M1cha/lxdocker/README.md

 containers usually require the runtime to do certain initialization before they are run.
 What the script currently does:
 - set environment variables specified in the OCI image.
-Existing variables won't be overridden so you can use LXDs image configuration to change their values
+Existing variables won't be overwritten so you can use LXDs image configuration to change their values
 - set working directory as specified in the OCI image
 - mount shmfs to `/dev/shm`: That's required by a few containers